raspberrypilearning/coder-dojo-training-test/en/step_2.md

 --- /task ---
 --- task ---

-6. Would the Dojo lose useful historical/organisational knowledge or important contacts if the champion had to leave abruptly?
+Would the Dojo lose useful historical/organisational knowledge or important contacts if the champion had to leave abruptly?

 --- /task ---

 --- task ---
-7. Do others in the Dojo have access and permissions to update the Dojos profile on the CoderDojo platform (Zen), either as co-champion or administrator?
+Do others in the Dojo have access and permissions to update the Dojos profile on the CoderDojo platform (Zen), either as co-champion or administrator?
 [If not you can learn how to add them as co-champion here](https://help.coderdojo.com/cdkb/s/article/Adding-a-co-champion) Do others have access to the Dojo email inbox?

 --- /task ---

 --- task ---

-8. Is the current champions amount of responsibility realistic?
+Is the current champions amount of responsibility realistic?
 What skills need to be replicated in the successor champion and what could be developed among the wider volunteer team?

 --- /task ---

 --- task ---

-9. Are there other volunteers other than the champion that could leave the Dojo vulnerable should they depart?
+Are there other volunteers other than the champion that could leave the Dojo vulnerable should they depart?
 What plans are in place to address this?

 --- /task ---

 --- task ---

-10. Are there any tools, site accounts, email inboxes, historical records or data that need to be accessed in order to effectively manage the club?
+Are there any tools, site accounts, email inboxes, historical records or data that need to be accessed in order to effectively manage the club?

 --- /task ---